 - Subdirectories (website.com/es).
 Hosting localized versions in subdirectories entails less maintenance and hosting expenses.
 You’ll also be able to rank faster because you’ll be building on your website’s existing authority.
 However, you’ll need to be extra careful so your languages don’t get mixed up.

 - Subdomains (es.website.com).
-Subdomains are easier to build and maintain than ccTLDs, and they can be hosted on different locations.
+Subdomains are easier to build and maintain than ccTLDs, and they can be hosted in different locations.
 However, it’s more difficult to build authority for them and users may find them confusing.

 Create Separate Pages For Your Target Language (Using Hreflangs)

-Mixing languages on the same website is not a good idea; Google will not be able to understand what your platforms’ about or who it’s for.
+Mixing languages on the same website is not a good idea; Google will not be able to understand what your platforms’ are about or who it’s for.
 Hence, we recommend properly dividing your localized websites and using hreflang annotations.

 hreflang tags tell Google exactly which language and country you are targeting per page.
 Basically, hreflang annotations help you to: